These Are the 9 Most Common Summer Dangers for Pets

 Summer has long been a time for vacations, cookouts and pool parties.
-When the heat turns up, the dangers to pets increase too.
+When the temperature heats up, the dangers to pets increase, too.
 To keep your dog, cat and other furry friends safe, make sure you are prepared.

-With all of the time your pet will be spending outdoors, one of the biggest dangers is ticks.
-During the summer, Dr. Rozanski recommends that you or your dog walker check your pet for ticks at least once a day and look thoroughly after walks or trips through wooded areas.
+With all the time your pet will be spending outdoors, one of the biggest dangers is ticks.
+During the summer, Rozanski recommends that you or your dog walker check your pet for ticks at least once a day and look thoroughly after walks or trips through wooded areas.

 Ticks carry a number of diseases, including Lyme disease, but symptoms are often hard to spot.
-Dogs may be tired or feverish, or become lame.
-So also talk to your vet ahead of time about effective tick medication, and only use products that are made for your type of pet.
+Dogs may be tired or feverish or become lame.
+So, also talk to your vet ahead of time about effective tick medication, and only use products that are made for your type of pet.

-- Refusal to eat
+Refusal to eat

-- Decreased skin elasticity (Gently pinch your pet's skin near the shoulder up into the shape of a tent; if the skin is slow to snap back, your pet may be dehydrated.)
+Decreased skin elasticity (Gently pinch your pet's skin near the shoulder up into the shape of a tent.
+If the skin is slow to snap back, your pet may be dehydrated.)

-Other ways to cool your pup?
-Fans, ice packs, frozen treats, ice cubes, kiddie pools and sprinklers.
+Other ways to cool your pup include fans, ice packs, frozen treats, ice cubes, kiddie pools and sprinklers.
 Your kids and dog will have a blast.

-- Pools and water
+3. Pools and Water

 And not all dogs have mastered the doggie paddle.
-Some may not like water and certain breeds like pugs and terriers may have trouble swimming.
+Some may not like water, and certain breeds like pugs and terriers, may have trouble swimming.
 So before you bring Fido to the beach or pool, buy a flotation device (yes, dogs can wear floaties too!) to keep your pup safe.
 If you are planning a boating adventure with your dog this summer, make sure he doesn't jump overboard, which can be dangerous for animals.
 And never try to force your pet into the water.

 If you luck out and your pet enjoys splashing around, always rinse off after a swim.
 The chlorine, salt and bacteria in pools and lakes can be harmful.
 Animals should also have a shady area nearby where they can cool off and access to fresh water, as drinking salt water and pool water can cause health problems.

 We have all been guilty of it.
 You leave the dog or cat in the car to run a quick errand inside a store.
 But in the summer months or if the temperature is above 65 degrees, stop this bad habit.

 More time spent outdoors means more potential encounters with slithering serpents.
 Many are harmless, but sometimes a snake's bite is worse than your dog's bark.
-Protect your pet (and the rest of your family) by keeping your yard tidy -- snakes love to hide and tall grass and piles of junk are perfect spots.
+Protect your pet (and the rest of your family) by keeping your yard tidy.
+Snakes love to hide, and tall grass and piles of junk are perfect spots.

-Remind kids that if they see a snake -- no matter if it's poisonous or not — they should back away and leave it alone.
+Remind kids that if they see a snake — no matter if it's venomous or not — they should back away and leave it alone.

 If your cat is allowed to go outside, do a quick surveillance of your yard beforehand to make sure the coast is clear.
-Unfortunately, a cat or a small dog can be a perfect-size meal for some snakes.
+Unfortunately, a cat or a small dog can be a perfect-sized meal for some snakes.

 Buzz.
 Buzz.
 It may not be a pleasant sound to us, but it can cause your pet to investigate.
 And while curiosity may not kill the cat (or dog), it can get them stung.
 So what should you do?

 And watch how your pet responds to any swelling.
 If they are very irritated, they may scratch the stung area, pulling out the fur.
 These "hot spots" make your pet look bald.
 Bring your pet to the vet right away if you notice this behavior or these spots.